Essential information about screening, epidemiology and public health

 Tables must be prepared using the Table feature of the word processor.
 Tables should not duplicate information given in the text, should be numbered in the order in which they are mentioned in the text, and should be given a brief title.

-Tables and figures may be submitted as separate files, in which case the files should be uploaded in the following order: (1) main text, including title page, abstract and references; (2) tables; (3) figures; (4) supplementary files; and (5) author proforma.
+Tables and figures may be submitted as separate files, in which case the files should be uploaded in the following order: (1) main text, including title page, abstract and references; (2) tables; (3) figures; and (4) supplementary files

 All figures should be numbered in the order in which they are mentioned in the text.
 All figures must be accompanied by a figure legend.
 If figures are supplied in separate files, the figure legends must all be listed at the end of the main text file.